Battle of Falkirk: Aftermath

 Edward occupied Stirling and raided Perth, St. Andrews and Ayrshire.
 Yet, he retreated to Carlisle by 9 September.
 Edward invaded again in the summer of 1300.

 Casualties among the Scottish leaders were not particularly heavy, but did include Wallace's second-in-command, Sir John de Graham, as well as Sir John Stewart, and Macduff of Fife.

 In the words of Reid, "while unquestionably a good partisan leader, William Wallace's military abilities were simply not up to the job of organizing, training and leading a conventional military force."
 At Falkirk, Wallace "simply drew up his army in an open field and froze."

 In the words of Evan Macleod Barron, it was Moray who "possessed military genius and military training", while Wallace possessed qualities that "make a great guerilla leader."
 Barron goes on to say, "Falkirk should never have been fought at all ... it hardly looks as if the brain which conceived the plan of battle at Falkirk was the same as that which conceived the plan at Stirling Bridge."
 Though Wallace resigned his leadership and guardianship, he still "represented the mass of the people."
 Hence Edward's determination to "capture at all costs the man who was in himself the embodiment of that popular hostility, and who was in addition, a warrior of skill and daring and a leader who had won the heart and the imagination of the people."

-The Falkirk Roll of Arms
+Falkirk Roll of Arms

 The Falkirk Roll is a collection of the arms of the English bannerets and noblemen present at the battle of Falkirk.
-It is the oldest known English occasional roll of arms, and contains 111 names and blazoned shields.
+It is the oldest-known English occasional roll of arms, and contains 111 names and blazoned shields.

 Following are a collection of modern illustrations of the Falkirk Roll based on the blazons published in Henry Gough's book, Scotland in 1298.
 Documents Relating to the Campaign of King Edward the First.